rainwoodman/fastpm-python/README.rst

     pip install abopt

-For running the nonlinear reconstruction code, we need a recent version of nbodykit and matplotlib
+For running the nonlinear reconstruction code, or use the nbodykit integration, we need a recent version of nbodykit and matplotlib

 .. code::